DeimosMH/CodeTasks/notes_C++.md

 Here’s the information in a single string: Fleming, Flip
 ```

 [4.](.refs_notes\notes_C++_C++PrimerPlus\exercise_ch4_4.cpp) Write a program that asks the user to enter his or her first name and then last name, and that then constructs, stores, and displays a third string consisting of the user’s last name followed by a comma, a space, and first name.
-Use string objects and methods from the string header file.A sample run could look like this:
+Use string objects and methods from the string header file.
+A sample run could look like this:
 ```
 Enter your first name: Flip
 Enter your last name: Fleming